Radar in World War II: Royal Navy

 The Experimental Department of His Majesty's Signal School (HMSS) had been present at early demonstrations of the work conducted at Orfordness and Bawdsey Manor.
 Located at Portsmouth in Hampshire, the Experimental Department had an independent capability for developing wireless valves (vacuum tubes), and had provided the tubes used by Bowden in the transmitter at Orford Ness.
 With excellent research facilities of its own, the Admiralty-based its RDF development at the HMSS.
 This remained in Portsmouth until 1942, when it was moved inland to safer locations at Witley and Haslemere in Surrey.
 These two operations became the Admiralty Signal Establishment (ASE).

 A few representative radars are described.
 Note that the type numbers are not sequential by date.

 Surface Warning/Gun Control

 The Royal Navy's first successful RDF was the Type 79Y Surface Warning, tested at sea in early 1938.
 John D. S. Rawlinson was the project director.
 This 43-MHz (7-m), 70-kW set used fixed transmitting and receiving antennas and had a range of 30 to 50 miles, depending on the antenna heights.
 By 1940, this became the Type 281, increased in frequency to 85 MHz (3.5 m) and power to between 350 and 1,000 kW, depending on the pulse width.
 With steerable antennas, it was also used for Gun Control.
-This was first used in combat in March 1941 with considerable success.
-Type 281B used a common transmitting and receiving antenna.
-The Type 281, including the B-version, was the most battle-tested metric system of the Royal Navy throughout the war.
+This was first used in combat in the Battle of Cape Matapan with considerable success.